JamieW87/java-flight-aggregator/README.md

 #### Choices
 Chose not to handle the validation on the client side requests/responses.\
 In normal circumstances I would have validated against values stated in the docs.\
 Chose to use Gradle as the build tool.
-Research shows that this is markedly faster than Maven now.
+Research showed that this is markedly faster than Maven now.

 #### Improvements / Wish list